Are you looking for long-term relief for your asthma?

 While it’s cheaper than our first recommended asthma air purifier, it does have one drawback—it can only purify an area up to 240 square feet.
 That’s less than half the size of the Rabbit Air MinusA2 product mentioned above.

 However, if you’re only looking to purify a smaller room like a bedroom or just want a dedicated living room air purifier, then this is a great option and will save you a considerable amount of money.

-Our final recommendation is for people who have severe asthma or need a device that can handle an extremely large room—up to 1,125 square feet.
+Our third recommendation is for people who have severe asthma or need a device that can handle an extremely large room or area—up to 1,125 square feet.